OceanBase logo

 sh oat-all-in-one-arm/install.sh

-This command automatically installs Docker (if Docker is not installed in your environment), deploys OAT, and scans the images and tool packages contained in oat-all-in-one.
+Running this command automatically installs Docker (if Docker is not present in your environment), deploys OAT, and scans the images and tool software packages included in oat-all-in-one.

-3. As prompted, confirm or specify the following information in sequence:
+4. As prompted, confirm the following information in sequence:

-1. Enter the root directory of Docker.
-We recommend that you specify a dedicated mount directory.
-The default directory is /docker.
-You do not need to manually create this directory.
-You can customize this directory.
-If Docker is already installed, this step is skipped.
+1. Enter the root directory of Docker (recommended to set it as a separately mounted directory).
+The default value is /docker (this directory does not need to be manually created) and can be customized.
+If Docker is already installed, this step will be skipped.

-3. Enter the HTTP listening port of OAT.
-The default port is 7000.
-You can customize this port.
+3. Enter the OAT HTTP listening port.
+The default value is 7000 and can be customized.

-4. Enter the database port of OAT.
-The default port is 3306.
-You can customize this port.
+4. Enter the OAT database port.
+The default value is 3306 and can be customized.

-5. Enter the password of the OAT administrator account (the initial login password).
-You can customize this password.
+5. Enter the OAT administrator account password (set an initial login password).
+This can be customized.

-6. Use the returned URL to access OAT and verify the availability of OAT.
+6. Access OAT using the returned URL to verify the availability of the OAT service.

 Example: